CheckPointSW/terraform-provider-checkpoint/website/docs/index.html.markdown

 $ mv publish $GOPATH/src/github.com/terraform-providers/terraform-provider-checkpoint
 $ terraform apply && publish
 ```

+Another option is to use `auto_publish_batch_size` provider argument which automatically runs publish.

 ### Install Policy

 The following arguments are supported:

 * `policy-package` - (Required) The name of the Policy Package to be installed.
 * `target` - (Required) On what targets to execute this command.
-Targets may be identified by their name, or object
+Targets may be identified by their name or object unique identifier.
-  unique identifier.
 Multiple targets can be added.

-Please use the following for install policy:
+Please use the following script for Install Policy:

 ```bash
 $ cd $GOPATH/src/github.com/terraform-providers/terraform-provider-checkpoint/commands/install_policy